k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

 Mr. Klugsberger is not able to quantify the cost, and suggest to go back to the parquet shop and choose another product.
 He say that we can have the wood we choose as a _dielen_.
-I insist for an estimation, since I prefer a glued solution for several reasons, not last, it is more indicated for underfloor heating.
+I insist for an estimation, since I prefer a glued solution.
 The more I ask for precise information, the more Mr. Andreas "[Lionel Hutz][hutz]" Klugsberger insists that the parquet we ordered is not what we want, and the one he propose is better.